Repairing a Broken Friendship When the Opportunity Arises

 We all showed concern for one another.
 Both of these good friends showed a sincere interest in my life and I was glad to finally have the opportunity to ask them what was going on in their lives.

 I never imagined that the way I would be reunited with two lost friends would be at a funeral.

 Did you ever rekindle a friendship when paths crossed unexpectedly?

 We sometimes misjudge or misinterpret the reasons for other people’s actions.
 We may think they are just being silly.
 Or worse...we take it personally.
-However, I assure you they have their reasons and it may not always be as it appears on the surface.
+However, they have their reasons and it may not always be as it appears on the surface.

 Sometimes we just need to accept the decisions others make and not feel threatened by it and not shut them out.
-Of course it was a two-way street, in my case either of us could have called the other if we had wanted to.
+Of course it was a two-way street, in my case either of us could have called the other if we had wanted to do so.
 Maybe we didn't have the courage for fear of further rejection.
 Maybe we just didn't have the desire at the time.

 © 2010 Glenn Stok